PFGimenez/poirot/README.md

 The documentation is available online at https://pfgimenez.github.io/poirot/Poirot/index.html.
 To generate the documentation locally, make sure `odoc` is installed (or install it with `opam install odoc`).
 You can then generate the documentation with `dune build @doc`.
 It will be stored in `_build/default/_doc/_html/poirot/Poirot/index.html`.

-Check `examples/poirot_example.ml` for an example using the library.
+Check `src/poirot.ml` for an executable using the library.

 # Use the ANTLR4 ⇌ BNF converter